tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 Definition or the Four Freedoms the person receiving the software can make copies and give (or sell) them to anybody else.

-It is also possible to release software under a two licenses, one open source and one commercial.
+It is also possible to release software under two licenses, one open source and one commercial.
 This has been done by a few open source projects who wish to sell the software to some customers (sometimes with extra custom modifications) and give it to others.